duckdb/duckdb-web/docs/sql/statements/pivot.md

 ### Internals
-Pivoting is implemented entirely as rewrites into SQL queries.
+Pivoting is implemented as a combination of SQL query re-writing and a dedicated `PhysicalPivot` operator for higher performance.
-Each `PIVOT` is implemented as set of aggregations with `FILTER` clauses.
+Each `PIVOT` is implemented as set of aggregations into lists and then the dedicated `PhysicalPivot` operator converts those lists into column names and values.
 Additional pre-processing steps are required if the columns to be created when pivoting are detected dynamically (which occurs when the `IN` clause is not in use).

 DuckDB, like most SQL engines, requires that all column names and types be known at the start of a query.